J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 close(sock);
 ```

-For the client sockaddr Data Strucute we only need to reserve space on the stack to hold the client data as accept will populate the information for us.
-After we have our "new_sock", return value of the accept syscall stored in rax, we need to also close the original socket.
+For the client sockaddr Data Strucute we only need to reserve space on the stack to hold the client data, as the accept syscall will populate the information for us.
+After we have our "new_sock" (return value of the accept syscall stored in rax), we need to also close the original socket.

 ```nasm
 mov rax, 43 ;syscall number for accept